 An example program that requires an adaptive management approach to restoration are projects funded by the National Fish and Wildlife Federation as part of the Gulf Environmental Benefit Fund (NFWF-GEBF).
 These projects explicitly require an adaptive management plan to guide the restoration process of the funded project.
 These projects also require extensive data management plans to capture data collected and analyzed as part of these programs with the overall purpose of creating opportunities to improve future restoration actions by maximizing learning from previous and ongoing restoration efforts.

-The Lone Cabbage Reef restoration project is a large restoration effort in the eastern Gulf of Mexico funded by NFWF-GEBF.
+The Lone Cabbage Reef (LCR) restoration project is a large restoration effort in the eastern Gulf of Mexico funded by NFWF-GEBF.
 The main goal of this effort is restore historical oyster reefs so that they may be plastic to sea level rise, and fluctuations in river discharge.
 This project generates data from multiple sources including continuous autonomous water quality data from sensors and observations of oyster populations from field biologists.
 These data are generated at different time frequencies with sensor data obtained at hourly time intervals from multiple spatial locations and biological data collected at discreet time intervals from multiple spatial locations.
 For both cases, there is a need to prepare data, meet data quality standards, and complete routine analyses of data to ensure data collected are useful for project objectives.
 Because this is a long-term restoration project with numerous uncertainties in how the ecosystem will respond to restoration actions, developing a data management and workflow system that automates as many aspects of the workflow including QA/QC, measurement errors, and inconsistency in naming conventions is essential to allow for rapid analyses of data to inform decision making related to sensor deployment or modifying the reef restoration process through additional construction efforts.

 Objective

-In this chapter, I will document how the basic elements of the Lone Cabbage Reef restoration project water quality and biological data associated with oyster populations are managed.
+In this chapter, I will document how the basic elements of the LCR restoration project water quality and biological data associated with oyster populations are managed.
 The objective is to develop and implement a data management workflow, which starts at the data collection point (i.e physical data sheet if required) and ends at the visualization/ interpretation of collected data from different data streams.
 These data streams include water quality data from a network of sensors that record observations hourly to counts of oyster populations on reefs that occur seasonally and are recorded on paper data sheets.
 I document how these data are recorded, and then the data quality assurance/quality control procedures, data checking (anomalous values), data visualization, and data releases for analyses using multiple software tools.
 This chapter provides an example of a living data project can function to inform an ongoing, long-term restoration project and serve as an example for other projects with data collection efforts.

 Implementing a modern data workflow